Anne Lederman

-"SPIRIT OF THE NARROWS" is the story of a journey--from present to past and back, from one state of mind to another, and from one culture to another, even while these cultures, Native and Euro-Canadian, permeate and intertwine with each other on the Canadian prairies.
+"SPIRIT OF THE NARROWS" is the story of a journey--from present to past, from one state of mind to another, and from one culture to another while these cultures, Native and Euro-Canadian, permeate and intertwine on the Canadian prairies.
 Through one woman's eyes, it is the story of a music and of the people who created it, and who, against all odds, continue to play it.
 The music is like no other, embodying aspects of Ojibwa, Cree, Scottish, French, English, American and eastern European traditions, a uniquely Canadian music played on a small box with four strings.
-In the mid-80's, Anne Lederman went to Ebb and Flow, Manitoba, to record Native and Métis fiddlers.
+In the mid-80's, Anne went to Ebb and Flow and Silver Ridge, to Camperville and Pine Creek, all Aboriginal communities in Manitoba to record First Nations and Métis fiddlers.
 While making those historic recordings, she entered a world very different from her own.
-Although gritty at times, Spirit of the Narrows is alive with humour, insight and respect.
+Spirit of the Narrows is alive with humour, insight and respect.
 It is both a personal journey, and a tribute to the people and the music she came to know.

-About Spirit of the Narrows: The show began as a solo storytelling/fiddling performance, but was re-written in 2004 as a two-person theatrical event for the Blyth Theatre Festival.
+Spirit of the Narrows began as a solo storytelling/fiddling performance, but was re-written in 2004 as a two-person theatrical event for the Blyth Theatre Festival.
 It premiered at the Festival on July 20, and got such rave reviews over its initial 5-day run that it was brought back in 2005 for another successful run.
+In 2015/2016, it was revived at the Pearl COmpany in Hamilton under the direction of Gary Santucci, where it was called "the Best of 2015" by Hamilton Arts paper, The View.
+It ran for 3 sold-out performances at Toronto's Small World Theatre in the Fall of 2017.

 The CAST: